farshed/wu/docs/memory-benchmark.md

 ## Reproduce and inspect

-The [benchmark runner](../script/memory-benchmark) supports idle, workspace, and Rust scenarios on Linux.
-See the [detailed report](memory-benchmark.md) for prerequisites, commands, per-run results, sampled peaks, release hashes, and artifact locations.
-Raw measurements and screenshots are retained on the benchmark VPS; they are not bundled with this page.
+See the [benchmark runner](../script/memory-benchmark).
+It supports idle, workspace, and Rust scenarios on Linux.